MooersLab/pymolsnips/README.md

 It does have its own keybinding to be masteed.
 This leads to the problem of needing to translate Spacemacs to Gnu Emacs.

-Doom Emacs and *Prelude Emacs* are additional off-shoots that is suppose to be easier to adopt.
+*Doom Emacs* and *Prelude Emacs* are additional off-shoots that is suppose to be easier to adopt.
-They are similar to Spacemacs.
+They are similar to *Spacemacs*.

 Emacs can be downloaded from \url{} and insalled with a platform specific installer.
 Emacs comes pre-installed on Mac OS, but you may want a more recent version.
-As of 2020, version 26 is recent enough.
+As of August 2020, version 27 is the stable release.
 Emacs is also available for a number of software repositories.

 The homebrew repository for Mac OS is popular.
 The brew command is \mintinline{bash}{}.
-The resulting binary needs to be linked to an application in the Applications folder.
+The resulting binary needs to be linked to an application file in the Applications folder.